vndpal/merncorase/README.md

 </platform:DialogWindow>
 ```

-### Explanation
+### Final Steps

-1. **ThemeHelper**: Detects the current Visual Studio theme.
-2. **MyDialogWindow Class**: Extends `DialogWindow` and uses a dependency property `HeaderBackground` to store the header background brush.
-3. **XAML Template**: Defines a custom template for the `DialogWindow`, with a `Border` in the header whose `Background` is bound to the `HeaderBackground` property of the `DialogWindow`.
+1. **Initialize ThemeHelper**: Ensure `ThemeHelper.Initialize()` is called when your extension starts.
+This can be done in the `Package` class of your extension.

+2. **Handle Theme Changes**: The `MyDialogWindow` class now subscribes to theme changes and updates the header color accordingly.

-This setup ensures that the header color changes based on the current Visual Studio theme.
-Adjust the GUID for the dark theme as necessary to match the actual GUID used by Visual Studio for its dark theme.
+This approach ensures that the header color of your `DialogWindow` updates dynamically when the Visual Studio theme changes, providing a more responsive and integrated user experience.